cridonoso/2PhaseOrNot2Phase/README.md

 # An Ensemble Recurrent Neural Architecture for the Classification of Unfolded Light Curves

-In this repository, you can find the code for the light curve classifier described in C. Donoso Oliva et al., 20xx.
+This repository contains the implementation of the light curve classifier described in C. Donoso-Oliva et al., 2021.

 ## Requirements
 The faster way to run the code is creating a [conda](https://docs.conda.io/en/latest/miniconda.html) environment as follows: